RohanSenthil/EnvironMeet/README.md

 # EnvironMeet
-Application Security Project on Environment Sustainability
+Application Security Project on Environment Sustainability and application security features.
+Project is no longer supported.

 ## Setup
 In your virtual environment type
 `pip install -r requirements.txt`
 `set FLASK_APP=run.py`
 `set FLASK_ENV=development`

-### Docker Setup
-Download Docker Desktop, Restart
-Open Docker Desktop
-Open your command line (windows) as administrator and type
-`wsl --update --web-download`

 ### Creating your own local database.
 In the MySQL command line, execute the following commands: